dentra/esphome-components/components/crash_info/README.md

     name: $name Crash state
   # Optional, boolean.
 Store backtrace in FLASH or RTC.
 Default: false.
   store_in_flash: false
+  # Optional, uint.
+Break line after this number of frames.
+Default: 4
+  frames_in_line: 4

 # Add button to reset state of crash.
 button: